The three Logoi

 What lies at the origin of it all, of the cosmos and the whole of creation?
 Not just the physical but the spiritual cosmos and creation.

-See schema below.
+See schema FMC00.060 below.
 First there was the Logos, pure spiritual light.
 Now one could say, something happened, or it is an intrinsic property, that out of pure love, the First Logos wanted to sacrifice its own being to give it to its mirror image created.
 This mirror image is the Second Logos.

 The Second Logos now has a duality.
 It has the reflected image of the First Logos (that it can shine back, so nothing new here), but it also has received and taken Life, and that is new, this gift of unconditional giving and sacrifice is called Love.

 Through a second sacrifice or mirroring both Logoi and their relationship were again mirrored and this gave rise to the Third Logos.

 The Third Logos now consists of the opposite of the outstreaming light, which is darkness; the opposite of love or the unconditional life received, which is absolute longing or desire; and thirdly the reflected mirror image again.